 EAR 225 VOLCANOES AND EARTHQUAKES 3 Y

 Examination of the geologic nature of volcanoes and earthquakes as they are related to plate tectonic activity in the earth.
 Discussion of related societal hazards.
-Preq: EAR 101, 105, 203, or an equivalent EAR course.

 EAR 325 INTRODUCTION TO PALEOBIOLOGY 4 Y WI